 (The integrations above is not the complete list.
 Please visit the Integrations page to see the complete list.)

 Organize your work with workspaces

-When you’re creating pages for multiple clients or campaigns, it’s easy to mix up designs if you’re not careful.
-Getting organized with workspaces should be a top priority before your team starts building out designs faster than you can track them.
+When you’re creating pages for multiple clients or campaigns, it’s easy to lose track of designs if you’re not organized.
+Getting organized with workspaces should be your top priority.
+Otherwise, you risk building out designs faster than you can handle.

 Invite your team members

-Every post-click landing page performs a different function.
-Ebook post-click landing pages are ideal for capturing visitor information at the top and middle of your funnel, while click-through post-click landing pages are best for warming up your prospects at the bottom of it.
+Before you start creating your page, it’s important to know that every post-click landing page performs a different function.
+Squeeze pages are post-click landing pages ideal for capturing visitor information at the top of your funnel, while click-through post-click landing pages are best for warming up your prospects at the bottom of it.

 The page you use will depend on the goal of your campaign.
 Match yours with the page types available in the Instapage platform: